saraghsm/sound-of-failure/README.md

 **Machine Learning:** In general, only machine sounds from a normal state of an instrument will be available, i.e. the algorithm will not know beforehand how an abnormal sound looks like.
 So the training would be unsupervised using only normal sound data.
 Then during validation when the algorithm encounters an abnormal sound, it will identify that as an outlier.

 The approaches that is used are (under active development, the results will appear very very soon here!):
+* Convolution Autoencoder
 * Variational Autoencoder
 * LSTM
-* DDSP
+* Convolution LSTM
-* Transfer Learning models for feature extraction and using anomaly detection models on the extracted features.
+* Transfer Learning models for feature extraction and using anomaly detection models on the extracted features

 ### Technologies